-Home appliances will work properly and they can also fail without notice.
+Home appliances will not work properly, and they can also fail without notice.
 In the past, we looked at Pure Enrichment humidifier not working, Crane humidifier not working, Midea humidifier not working and AirCare humidifier not working.

-We also looked at the main reasons for why dehumidifier keeps shutting down.
+We also looked at the main reasons why dehumidifiers keep shutting down.
 While this is not going to happen all the time, it is a matter of when and not if.

-Therefore, some time in future, if the Danby dehumidifier blows cold air, don’t panic.
+Therefore, sometime in the future, if the Danby dehumidifier blows cold air in, don’t panic.

-In this FAQ section, we shed more light on why dehumidifier blows cold air:
+In this FAQ section, we shed more light on why a dehumidifier blows cold air:

-What temperature should the air be coming out of a dehumidifier?
+What temperature is the air coming out of a dehumidifier?

 The temperature of the air coming out of a dehumidifier should be about 70°F. Some of them can also do up to 90°F. If the air is not cold, there is nothing to worry about.

 If the dehumidifier is blowing out cool air, it may be in defrost mode, which will only produce cool air.
 If that is not the case, it is likely that something is wrong with the appliance.